for the Study of War and Social Consequences

 - Apply today for our 31st annual summer Writers' Workshop, June 25-29, 2018.

 - Joiner Institute Director Tom Kane was interviewed on WGBH about the recent Executive Order that expands access to mental health care for veterans.

 - Last fall the Vietnam Writers Association (VWA) and the Vietnam Union for the Arts and Literature awarded national medals to UMass Boston's William Joiner Institute for the Study of War and Social Consequences for the Institute's contributions to the arts and literature in Vietnam.

 - Giselle Sterling, the Commissioner of the Mayor's Office of Veterans' Services for the city of Boston, was the receipient of the 2017 annual Joiner Institute Theodore Parker award for outstanding service to the Boston veterans community.

-- Check out photos and videos from the 30th annual Writers Workshop Poetry and Music Celebration at the Boston Public Library on June 29, 2017.
+- Check out photos and videos from last summer's 30th Writers Workshop Poetry and Music Celebration at the Boston Public Library.

 31st Joiner Writers' Workshop June 25-29, 2018

 Join the Joiner Institute for our 31st annual summer Writers' Workshop, June 25-29, 2018.
 Apply today!